StrappedGlint13/fridge-follower/Documentation/nextsteps.md

-#Missing features and next steps
+# Missing features and next steps

 ## Missing features

 - Original idea was make "dishes" as hole selections of products, but during the project it did not seemed so good idea.

 - All datatables do not have full CRUD-functionalities.
+Only two datatables have full CRUD-functionality at the moment.

 ## Next steps

 - "Shared fridge" - there could be a possibility to combine and share fridges among users.
 Then there could be different kind of rights to manage "shared" fridges like _read only_ or _give full rights_

+- Make SQL-queries to the statistics of wasted money.
+Maybe some possible budgeting features for dishes and setting targets for avoiding waste food.

 - Amounts of the products: There could be a selection box of fixed amounts, that would make "eating" or "wasting" food easier.